Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Experiments using simulated data

 \subsection{Accuracy of parameter estimation and predictive distributions}

-In the following, we analyze the properties of the variance parameter and linear regression coefficient estimators and the accuracy of predictive distributions for Gaussian and Bernoulli likelihoods.
-We set the total number of group levels to $m+m_p=4'000$ and simulate $n=n_p=40'000$ training and test points.
+In the following, we analyze the properties of the variance parameter and linear regression coefficient estimates and the accuracy of predictive distributions for Gaussian and Bernoulli likelihoods when using Krylov-subspace methods.
+As mentioned in Section \ref{exp_setting}, we include five covariates plus an intercept in a linear predictor.
+We set the total number of training and prediction random effects to $m+m_p=4,000$ and simulate $n=n_p=40,000$ training and test points.
 This is roughly the largest number of group levels such that we can run calculations with the \texttt{glmmTMB} and \texttt{lme4} packages in a reasonable amount of time.
 We perform $100$ simulation repetitions, and prediction is done using estimated parameters.
 For Bernoulli likelihoods, repeating the estimation $100$ times with \texttt{lme4} leads to very long runtimes; see also Section \ref{sec:times}.
 Therefore, we do not report estimates and prediction accuracy for this case.

-Figure \ref{fig:var_estimates} visualized the estimates for the variance parameters.
-The RMSE and bias of the variance and coefficient estimators are additionally reported in Appendix \ref{appendix:add_res_est_pred} in Tables \ref{table:estimates_Gaussian} and \ref{table:estimates_Bernoulli} for Gaussian and Bernoulli likelihoods, respectively.
-We observe virtually no differences among the estimates obtained using Krylov subspace methods and Cholesky-based computations with the \texttt{GPBoost}, \texttt{lme4}, and \texttt{glmmTMB} packages.
-Note that the variance parameter estimators for Bernoulli likelihoods are slightly downward biased due to the Laplace approximation and the moderate sample size.
+Figure \ref{fig:var_estimates} and Tables \ref{table:estimates_Gaussian} and \ref{table:estimates_Bernoulli} in Appendix \ref{appendix:add_res_est_pred} report the estimates for the variance parameters for both Gaussian and Bernoulli likelihoods.
+We observe virtually no differences among Krylov subspace methods and Cholesky-based computations.
+Next, Figure \ref{fig:RMSE_LS} and Tables \ref{table:prediction_Gaussian} and \ref{table:prediction_Bernoulli} in Appendix \ref{appendix:add_res_est_pred} report the RMSE for predictive means and the log score for predictive distributions.

-Next, Figure \ref{fig:RMSE_LS} shows the RMSE for predictive means and the log score for predictive distributions.
-The average RMSE and the average log score with the corresponding standard errors are reported in Appendix \ref{appendix:add_res_est_pred} in Tables \ref{table:prediction_Gaussian} and \ref{table:prediction_Bernoulli} for Gaussian and Bernoulli likelihoods, respectively.
 Log scores are only reported for Krylov subspace methods and Cholesky-based computations from the \texttt{GPBoost} package since the calculation of predictive variances is not supported for \texttt{lme4} and leads to very long runtimes for \texttt{glmmTMB}.
-We observe that the predictions obtained with the Cholesky decomposition and the Krylov subspace methods have virtually the same accuracy in terms of both the RMSE and the log score.
+The predictions obtained with Krylov subspace methods and a Cholesky decomposition have virtually the same accuracy in terms (both RMSE and log score).